-Topology view on the ONOS controller GUI
+(Reference number) Topology view on the ONOS controller GUI

-In this sub-chapter further explanation about Devices, Hosts, Ports of devices, Links, Packet processors and Applications required by ONOS to process the packet will be discussed.
+In this sub-chapter further explanation can be found about devices, hosts, ports of devices used, links, packet processors and applications required by ONOS to process the packet (??) (you either give an explanation or the explanation can be found.
+You don’t want to discuss your explanation, I guess).

 Flows